COVID-19: staying healthy

 Try to minimize the amount of time you spend in a store.
 If you can, order by phone or online and pick them up curbside at the store.

-If you must go into a store to shop, always practise social distancing.
+If you must go into a store to shop, always follow social distancing guidelines.
 Try to visit the store when it’s not too busy.
 Some stores are reserving special hours for seniors and people who may be immunocompromised.

-Follow any health measures required by a store (like wearing a non-medical mask or following signage to guide you through the store).
+Wear a non-medical mask if you’re shopping at an indoor public place and follow any health measures required by a store (like following signage to guide you through the store).
 If you have questions about additional health measures, you can contact the store to learn what they’re doing to keep everyone safe.

 Clean your hands with hand sanitizer after shopping.
 Wash them with soap and water as soon as you get home.